Gift Ideas for 13-Year-Old Boys

 Let's say you want to save money on this gift.
 How is that even possible?

-Believe it or not, but some young teenagers still enjoy reading books and watching movies.
+Believe it or not, some young teenagers still enjoy reading books and watching movies.
 There are a number of popular series available, depending on his interests (sorcery, magic, history, fantasy, vampires, etc.) Just think—you'll save money and probably a few of your 13-year-old's brain cells when you get him a book for a present.

 Recommended popular young-adult book series (so they don't stop at just one):